Courses for non-majors

 Non-nursing majors enrolling in some School of Nursing courses may need to obtain prior permission from the course instructor or fulfill specific course prerequisites.
 These requirements are generally noted in the UW Time Schedule.

 Non-degree seeking students can apply for Non-Matriculated (NM) status and register for these courses with School of Nursing permission.
 Please note that there are different processes for applying for NM status, depending on whether or not you are planning to use a state employee tuition exemption.

 - If you plan to use tuition exemption: Go to the UW’s State Employee Tuition web page and scroll down to Non-matriculated (NM) Student.
 Read and understand other requirements of the exemption program.

 - If you will not use tuition exemption: Go to to UW’s Non-Degree Enrollment website to learn how to register as a non-matriculated student for these courses.

 Infant and early childhood mental health

-For more information on infant and early childhood graduate courses, please contact the faculty lead on IECMH, Colleen O. Dillon, PhD, at email@example.com.
+This list only provides a general guide of courses offered.
+For more information on infant and early childhood graduate courses and getting permission to enroll, please contact the faculty lead on IECMH, Colleen O. Dillon, PhD, at email@example.com.